HACHERL RESEARCH & WRITING STUDIO ASSISTANT APPLICATION

 - Demonstrate Studio methods in departments and classrooms, with both faculty and students, through presentations, workshops, and reader response.

-- Represent the Studio at fairs for new and returning students.
+- Represent the Studio at events for new and returning students.

 - Use non-consulting time for completing projects that contribute to program goals.